Skip to content

 $SCHRODINGER/utilities/jserver -shutdown

 Sometimes the jserver -cleanall command will not work because the program thinks some jobs are still running.
-To force purge these jobs, run
+To force purge these jobs, run:

 $SCHRODINGER/jobcontrol -delete -force <jobid>

-before the above jserver commands. <jobid> should be replaced by the ID of your stranded job, for example puhti-login11-0-626be035.
+before running the above jserver commands. <jobid> should be replaced by the ID of your stranded job, for example puhti-login11-0-626be035.

 Another reason for jobs ending up fizzled is too many simultaneous jobs.
 Please have a look at the error files for suggestions, and if this is the case, ask for less subjobs.